Ziconius/FudgeC2/README.md

  - [ ] Refector Webapp JS into suitable structure.
  - [ ] UI Overhaul
  - [ ] Refactor Webapp flask into Flask Blueprints.
+ - [ ] Add filter for implants on implant page to reduce noise.

 ##### Implant